dwestgate/documentation/pages/features/content-sharing.md

 ## Previewing and debugging links

-If you want to get an idea of what your links will look when shared on social media, Facebook's [OG tag tester tool](https://developers.facebook.com/tools/debug/og/object) can be useful.

-This will show you all the meta data for your link, and a preview of what it will look like when shared on Facebook.
+If you want to get an idea of how your links will look when shared on social media, Facebook's [OG tag tester tool](https://developers.facebook.com/tools/debug/og/object) will display your link's metadata along with a preview of what it will look like when shared on Facebook.

 {% endif %}